kongwanbianjinyu/Deep-Learning-Tutorial/README.md

 6. RNN.
 Grpha Convolution Network(GCN) and Graph Attention Network(GAT).
 Tasks: Node-level task(node classification).
 Graph-level task(graph classfication).

 7. Energy_Generative.
-Energy-based Generative Model.
+Dataset are viewed as samplers of true data distribution which we don't know.
+We choose to use a Energy-based Generative Model to simulate that probability distribution.
 Using MCMC(Markov Chain Monte Carlo) sampling to generate fake images from CNN model.
-Using contrastive divergence loss (L_DC) to train the model.
+MCMC would start at a random vector and update using the gradient of CNN model at this point.
+Then, we can use contrastive divergence loss (L_DC) between output of real images and output of fake images to train the model and update the parameter of the model.
+Finally, the model can generate images similar to images in the dataset.

 8. AutoEncoder.
 Use CNN network as encoder to encode the images as latent vectors(latent_dims).
 Then using transpose convolution network as decoder to reconstruct the images.
 Using MSE as loss function to measure the distance between input images and reconstructed images.
 When using small latent_dims, the reconstructed images are blur and reflect rough shape.